 You’ll just know.

-If you’re already aware of the implications of ransomware, and the chances are that you do, be prepared for that sinking feeling to having to pay hundreds of dollars to avoid losing your digital life.
+If you’re already aware of the implications of ransomware, and the chances are that you do, be prepared for that sinking feeling of having to pay hundreds of dollars to avoid losing your digital life.
 That is if you have not taken most of the steps that experts recommend.

 What are they?
 Read on to find out.